The Broken Mirrors: Sinalcol

 Why did he return to Beirut?

-Why did Karim leave his wife and children and the life he had built in France to return to a homeland still reeling from war?
+Why did Karim leave his wife and children and the life he had built in France to return to a homeland still reeling from civil war?

 - Other details